Frequently asked questions and answers for companies

 This page includes frequently asked questions from supervisors concerning the coronavirus.
 We will update the instructions and this page with new questions on a daily basis.
 As the situation may change rapidly, we also recommend actively following the bulletins released by Mehiläinen, the authorities and your local public health care service providers.

 Protecting yourself against the novel coronavirus is similar to protecting yourself against other pathogens that cause respiratory tract infections.
-Estimates of the infectiousness of the virus before the onset of symptoms and during the disease are still inaccurate.
-The current estimate is that the virus becomes infectious at least one day before the onset of symptoms.
+Estimates of the infectiousness of the virus before the onset of symptoms and during the disease are constantly being updated.
+The current estimate is that the virus becomes infectious 1-2 days before the onset of symptoms.
 Some of the infected are asymptomatic or experience very mild symptoms and they can also spread the disease.

 The most important thing is to wash your hands, maintain good cough etiquette and avoid close contact.
 Remote work and meetings are recommended for everybody that has the opportunity of working from home in order to minimise exposure to the virus and to prevent the epidemic from spreading.
 If remote work is not an option, other types of arrangements to minimise exposure to the virus should be made as far as possible.
 Social interaction in the break rooms, cafeterias and staff rooms of workplaces should also be limited.
 Displaying information and instructions about washing your hands, hygiene and protection at workplaces is recommended.
 The Finnish Institute for Health and Welfare website has a set of instructions and a video about these topics.

 No one should go to work if they feel ill.
-Even if an employee experiences only minor symptoms related to coronavirus (a cold, cough, sore throat, muscle pain or a fever), they should avoid close contact with others and go to coronavirus test.
+Even if an employee experiences only minor symptoms related to coronavirus (a cold, cough, sore throat, muscle pain, diarrhoea, nausea, fever or impaired sense of smell and taste), they should avoid close contact with others and go to coronavirus test.
 You should stay at home until you have received the test result and the symptoms have subsided.
 After negative test result, you can return to work following your employers instructions.
 Conventional home care instructions for a respiratory tract infection can be applied.
 Employees can return to work when their symptoms have subsided completely.
 The home care instructions of the Finnish Institute for Health and Welfare can be shared with the personnel in the company’s intranet, for example.
-If an employee has confirmed coronavirus disease, they should be at home for at least 14 days.
+If an employee has confirmed coronavirus disease, they should be at home for at least 7 days from the onset of symptoms.
 If symptoms persist after that, the worker should be at home until asymptomatic for at least two days.
+The quarantine time for infected asymptomatic person is 7 days from a positive corona test.

 At Mehiläinen, you can get a referral to a coronavirus test from Digital Clinic, through a remote appointment with a doctor or occupational health nurse or from the respiratory tract infection clinics.
 If the symptoms are severe, contact occupational health care or public health care services immediately for the assessment of the need for a doctor’s appointment.